Code-Institute-Submissions/adams-ears-asphotography_MayResub/README.md

 ## Testing <a name="test"></a>

 ### HTML Validatior
-All HTML Valid - No Errors Found:
+All HTML Valid - Errors found are from Bootstrap classes:
 ![HTML Validation]()

 ### CSS Validatior